Okpainmo/Chabod-portfolio-template/README.md

 6. Migrating Chabod to Sass.
 7. Chabod now on Sass.
 8. Sorry, I changed my mind.....now using jquery + vanilla javscript for all extra chabod scripting work.
+9. I've got great plans for Chabod.....building her bigger...thinking of selling her...don't tell anyone i told you so.